mobilcom-debitel/edge-cli/README.md

-# Apigee Edge Command Line Interface
+# Apigee Edge Command-Line Interface

 A CLI with support for features missing in the Edge UI like managing environment resource files and target servers as well as advanced proxy deployments.